MicrosoftDocs/Devices-docs/surface-hub/appendix-a-powershell-scripts-for-surface-hub.md

     Validate -Test "There is a user account for $strOnPremUpn" -Condition ($accountOnprem -ne $null) -FailureMsg "Could not find an Active Directory account for this user" if ($accountOnPrem)
     {
-        Validate -WarningOnly -Test "The password for $strOnPremUpn won't expire" -Condition ($accountOnprem.PasswordNeverExpires -eq $True) -FailureMsg "PasswordNeverExpires - the admin will need to update the device account's password on the Surface Hub when it expires."
+        Validate -WarningOnly -Test "The password for $strOnPremUpn won't expire" -Condition ($accountOnprem.PasswordNeverExpires -eq $True) -FailureMsg "PasswordNeverExpires - the admin needs to update the device account's password on the Surface Hub when it expires."
         Validate -Test "$strOnPremUpn is enabled" -Condition $accountOnPrem.Enabled -FailureMsg "AccountEnabled - this device account won't sign in"
     }
 }